hackersatcambridge/debut/README.md

 What if we had a blank canvas, and you have a series of animations that get executed?

 Add some default styles and useful animations, and you could have yourself an infinite canvas "Prezi" style presentation, or a typical slides based presentation.
 Or anything that represents your ideas.
-Give them what they deserve.
+Give them the presentation that they deserve.

 # Programatic API (JS)